 In 2008, Paramount began development again on a new film.
 Peter Berg was tapped to direct, not known for his science fiction filmmaking, but rather, slick and fast-paced action films.
 The project was dropped two years later after Berg removed himself from the project.
 Once again, a big screen adaptation of Dune seemed impossible.
 The rights relapsed, and the project was dead until 2016 when Legendary became the next in a long line to acquire them.
 This time, a more fitting director was attached – Denis Villeneuve.
 After Arrival and Blade Runner 2049, he has more than proved himself capable of high concept sci-fi.
 Eric Roth, famous for films such as Forrest Gump and The Curious Case of Benjamin Button, has also signed on to write the screenplay.
 It would seem this is the best shot fans have had in many years at a successful reboot of a Dune film.

 So why has Dune had such a difficult journey to the silver screen?
 Perhaps the timing was never right.
 With modern day filmmaking, many ‘difficult’ books have made it to the screen with varying degrees of success, such as Cloud Atlas and Ender’s Game.
 We’ve reached an age where anything is possible – whether or not a studio will allow that is another question.
 Villeneuve has often been allowed his artistic freedom, with Blade Runner 2049 clocking in at a whopping 2 hours and 44 minutes.
 Another question though, is whether or not audiences are ready.
 Yes, fans have been rabid about it for many years, but general audiences are wholly different.
 Blade Runner 2049 was a critical darling, but a box office disappointment.
-With the current king of cinema being Marvel, it’s interesting to ponder on whether a Dune film in the next few years will be welcomed by audiences.
+With the current king of cinema being Marvel, it’s interesting to ponder on whether a Dune film scheduled to arriv in December 2020 will be welcomed by audiences.
 Only time will tell.
 One thing is for certain – Hollywood has finally found the right people for the job.